MBausson/Warp/README.md

 # ✨Warp

-This short powershell script addresses a recurring issue I face when programming : **slow navigation through directories**, especially through frequently accessed directories.
+This short powershell script addresses a recurring issue I face when programming : **slow navigation to frequently used directories**.

-**Warp** lets you assign a name to a directory in your file system, and navigate directly to a directory via its name.
+**Warp** lets you assign an alias to a directory in your file system, to speed up the navigation to this directory.

-## Examples
+## Usage

 *Create a warp*